hapax/genesim/README.md

 ensure that crossovers are distributed uniformly, is exactly the definition of genetic distance.

+Finally, **kinship.py** provides some mathematical tools for analysing relatedness between individuals on pedigrees.
+These can be used to check the simulation, and vice versa!

+### Pedigrees

 A sample pedigree sample, **pedsample.txt**, is included.
 The format is simple.
 Each row is an individual, specified by four numbers: